AlienCyberCoat/VR-Drums-Ultimate-Streamer/press kit.md

 You can also use the VR drum kit and connected it to MIDI module devies through windows change the whole sound font of the drum kit using different MIDI sound fonts.

 Benefits:
-- Realistic soundsing and looking drum kit
+- Realistic soundsing and looking drum kit.
 - Pressure sensitive htis.
 - Play them as loud as a real drum kit, or completly silent to others around you inside your VR headsets headphones.
 Only you hear the noise, not your neighbors.
 - Practice playing drums on a realistic looking VR drum kit for half the price of real drum hardware.